Tips on healthier eating and becoming more active

-Snacks, nibbles and second helpings are things we tuck into without even thinking, but every extra bit that goes in, ends up going on.
+Snacks, nibbles and second helpings are things eaten without even thinking, but every extra bit that goes in, ends up going on.

-By being mindful of what we eat, cooking healthier, and cutting out the extras, we can help reduce the risk of putting on the pounds.
+By being mindful of what you eat, cooking healthier, and cutting out the extras, you can help reduce the risk of putting on the pounds.

 Being more active

-Getting more active is a great way to manage our weight.
-By fitting more steps into our everyday routine we can start to feel the benefits.
+Getting more active is a great way to manage your weight.
+By fitting more steps into your everyday routine you can start to feel the benefits.

 For example, doing small things like getting off the bus one stop earlier and walking the rest of the way, or taking the stairs at work rather than the lift, can make a big difference.

-By taking simple measures to move more, we can help manage our weight, as well as boost our mental health and reduce stress and anxiety.
+By taking simple measures to move more, everyone can help manage their weight, as well as boost their mental health and reduce stress and anxiety.